 |Part of the texture filename||Associated effect|

 |displacement, heightmap or bump||Displacementmap|

-You can set the default textures in the Default textures tab of the SETTINGS > Options dialog.
+Set the default textures in the Default textures tab of the SETTINGS > Options dialog.

-Some effects use 2 or even 3 textures.
+Some effects use 2, 3, 4 or even 5 textures.
 This is called multitexturing.

 BluffTitler effects support the following blending techniques: